 He gives no textual evidence, because there is not a hint of “defiant mockery” in the text.
 As a matter of fact, Job repents in dust and ashes.
 So it seems to be a projection of our modern hubristic and moralistic consciousness, presuming to be superior to God.
 Most of us suffer from this illness, to a degree.
 Perhaps the text is designed to make the reader fall into this trap, so that he comes to realize his sin.
 The author continues to psychoanalyze Yahweh.
 He went from being an irrational, amoral, erratic, and thundering force of nature, lacking self-reflection, to becoming a civilized God, now endowed with a super-ego.

 The evidence for this, says the author, is that God appeared to fall silent after his encounter with Job.
 He entered a period of introversion and melancholy, during which he questioned his former conduct.
 But these legendary events took place in a remote past, and were not prior to the Second Temple period, when the view of God changed.
 So the chronology doesn’t fit.
 However, on Gellert’s view, what people say about God is also the coincidental truth about God.
 What the psychoanalyst can glean from the authors’ narrative, reflects squarely on the psychology of Yahveh in those days.
-I think this is whimsical, uninhibited psychologization.
+Such uninhibited psychologization means that the all too human psychologist places himself above God, but also the authors of the book.
+It is taken for granted that they had no conscious theology, nothing specific that they wanted to say.
+They only gave expression to unconscious projection.

 In fact, what precipitated the changes, was that people had begun to view the world differently.
 The age of Greek philosophy had commenced, and people no longer believed that Poseidon was responsible for the earthquakes.
 They learnt what caused solar and lunar eclipses, and nature came to resemble more and more a great machinery.
 People also knew that machines sometimes break; so God needn’t be involved in every calamitous event.
 A change in collective consciousness was responsible for the gradual disappearance of the thunderous God.
 It had nothing to do with the latter going into self-analysis.
 It doesn’t make sense in the first place to pathologize Yahweh, but Gellert finds no other explanation: